3246251196/adtools_testing/README.md

 test with SPE in mind.

 ### Standalone
+In the case you just want to add a test without needing to follow the test framework, then you can add a standalone test.
 Just create a directory under tests with a makefile with an "all" target and a "clean" target.
 Variables are exported in the parent makefile (the one under tests, which include some useful variables if needed).
 A standalone test is shown in "99_rjd_standalone"; the test framework will still build it for you.

 The test framework will log all output to a file named log.txt inside the test folder, but, this log file is primitive.
-Your Standalone test's makefile should handle logging on its own.

 Standalone tests are also added to the final archive under the folder named "Standalone_Tests".

+Standalone tests to not have all 4 variants built.
+The test framework invokes the "all" rule once.
+That will have to be handled manually, in the makefile, if desired.

 ### Integration into the test framework
 Alternatively, use the existing framework which attempts to make life